subham777X/The-excel-projects/README.md

 # The-excel-projects
-These are the full data analyst projects with interactive dashboards
+These are excel based data analyst projects with interactive dashboards

+##which include